Are Sleep Apnea And Epilepsy Linked?

 • Eating following a specific diet, like the ketogenic diet, to prevent/control seizures

 Some people will need to receive treatment for the rest of their life.
-However, seizures could stop occurring over time if a person knows and understand their triggers and can learn how to prevent them.
+However, seizures could stop occurring over time if a person knows and understands their triggers and can learn how to prevent them.

 Some Tips For Good Sleep